jharwell/fordyca/README.md

 This is the main entry point for getting started on the project.

-To see what's new, take a look at the [release notes](docs/release-notes.md).

 # Papers

 1. J. Harwell and M. Gini, "Broadening applicability of swarm-robotic foraging